Bleeding After Sex During Pregnancy: Is this Normal?

 2. Ectopic pregnancy: This condition is rare but happens when the fertilized egg starts growing outside the uterus.
 It may cause heavy bleeding and needs medical assistance (5).

 3. Placenta previa: In this condition, the placenta lies low in the uterus and covers the cervix fully or partially.
-Therefore, the chances of miscarriage are high if you involve in intercourse (5).
+Therefore, the chances of miscarriage are high if you have intercourse (5).

 Placenta previa may lead to bleeding after sex during pregnancy